The Okee Dokee Brothers

-connected.
-Brambletown provides an honest look at life’s challenges through lightheartedness and optimism.

 In July of 2024, their animated 35 minute film, Brambletown, was released on PBS KIDS.
 Brambletown is a paper stop-motion animated musical film that explores connection and belonging – within ourselves, with each other, and with nature.
 The film tells the story of Fox and Badger: two lifelong friends who return to their childhood home of Brambletown, only to find that things have changed.
 As they grow apart, experience new hurts, and navigate a major disruption to their forest community, Fox and Badger learn that even in the darkest moments, they still have the power to heal.
 Brambletown’s core message is that taking care of ourselves and our relationships is part of taking care of the world.
 Through its music and story, the film provides children and grown-ups with a safe on-ramp for talking (and singing) about some of life’s toughest challenges with hope, honesty, and optimism.

+In November 2025, they released the album, "Little Old You," with 14 tracks, including a rendition of the Grateful Dead's "Brokedown Palace."

-The Okee Dokee Brothers only perform in America but are yet to perform in another country.
+The Okee Dokee Brothers only perform in America, and are yet to perform in another country.